 Teaching Kids to Brush

-Early childhood tooth decay is a real threat to your little ones, with the CDC reporting that up to 42% of kids have had cavities in their teeth.
-If left unchecked, cavities can cause pain and dental sensitivity that can make it hard for your kids to eat healthy foods, which is why teaching your child to brush and floss effectively is so important.
+Early childhood tooth decay is a real threat to your little ones.
+The CDC reports that up to 42% of kids have had cavities in their teeth.
+If left unchecked, cavities can cause pain and dental sensitivity that can make it hard for your kids to eat healthy foods.
+This is why teaching your child to brush and floss effectively is so important.
 As with anything else, teaching your child healthy habits from the time they are young can make it much easier for them down the road.
 Here is a dental care guide for children, what to look for as a parent, and how to make brushing fun for your kids.

 By the time kids are six years old, they should be able to brush and floss on their own.
-However, it is always a good idea to confirm that your child has brushed their teeth and that they are reaching their molars.
+But, it is always a good idea to confirm that your child has brushed their teeth and that they are reaching their molars.
 It can be a good idea to challenge your child to brush the length of their favorite song, to make sure they are brushing all their teeth.

 Remember: Technique Is Crucial